MussabElDash/Robusta-studio-support-team/readme.md

 - To publish your feature:

         git flow feature publish FEATURE_NAME

+** Note:

+- You should use the default configurations.
+- By default, you will be checked out to develop branch.
 - Check [this link](http://danielkummer.github.io/git-flow-cheatsheet/) for more options.
 - [This link](https://www.atlassian.com/pt/git/workflows#!workflow-gitflow) illustrates the concepts behind git workflows.